 Acts 6:3 (mistranslation)– The Aramaic translator has added Lord (maryah) here, but it does not appear in (what is likely) the original Greek.

 Acts 7:31, Acts 7:33, Acts 9:15 – Here Paul describes the voice of maryah speaking to Moses.
 However, if we look up the account, it was actually the voice of a spirit messenger (an angel), which we believe the Hebrew originally described as Lord, not YHWH.
-The reference to YHWH was (possibly) added by the Rabbis sometime after the 1st century CE.
+You see, we believe that the Name was removed and ‘restored’ incorrectly (in a small number of places) by the Jews after the return from Babylon.
 Also, this verse in Acts was originally written in Greek, so putting maryah instead of mara or mary could just be the uninspired opinion of the translator.
 However, we’re not 100% sure of this.

 Acts 7:37 (mistranslation) – If this verse was originally written in Greek, then the inspired account says ‘God’ not ‘Lord.’
 Thus the Aramaic translator chose to put maryah here.
 Therefore our translation says God.

 Acts 15:17 – This verse was originally written in Greek, thus the Aramaic translator chose to put maryah here.
-However, it’s likely that this is not a euphemism for YHWH since ‘our Jehovah’ just isn’t a common phrase.
-It’s possible that Paul really did just mean Lord, and our ancient translator colleague then used maryah just to mean Lord, and not as a euphemism for the Divine Name.
+However, it’s likely that this is not a euphemism for YHWH since ‘our Jehovah/Yahweh’ just isn’t a common phrase.
+It’s possible that Paul just meant Lord, and our ancient translator colleague then used maryah just to mean Lord or Highest Lord and not as a euphemism for the Divine Name.
 He simply couldn’t use any other version of the word Lord to describe the Almighty.
-However, it’s possible that this is another euphemism for YHWH.
+However, it is a potential euphemism for YHWH; it would just be an odd-sounding one.

 Acts 18:26 (mistranslation) – The original Greek does not say Lord here, but God.
 This is the same error found in many other places (see above).